shreyansegnyte/PDF-Query-Scanning/README.txt

 parts of the PDf that it analyzed into a text file.
 However, it would get so big (500,000+ lines) that it slowed the program down substantially so I decided to remove it.
 Now, if you would like to view what's actually being processed, feel free to add a simple "print()" block in the various gpt-centered functions.
 If you would like to test the code, I can you send you the API key.

+* quick detail: when running, if there's an error on lines 32/45, just re-run the code because sometimes, gpt-3.5 returns an incorrectly structured python list which can cause errors in the following functions